✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

-If you’re a fitness enthusiast on the hunt for a supplement that guarantees gains, you have likely heard of HMB supplements.
-It’s a popular supplement among the fitness community for its potential to improve athletic performance and promote muscle growth.
+If you’re on the hunt for a workout supplement that supports muscle gains, you have likely heard of HMB supplements.

 Today, we’ll cover whether an HMB supplement is worth the try and the best options on the market.

-First, HMB has a few different names.
-It’s commonly called hydroxymethylbutyrate but is also known as beta-hydroxy beta-methylbutyric acid or beta-hydroxy beta-methylbutyrate.
+HMB has a few different names: hydroxymethylbutyrate, beta-hydroxy beta-methylbutyric acid or beta-hydroxy beta-methylbutyrate… It’s a lot.

 For everyone’s sake, let’s just stick with HMB.

-HMB is a naturally occurring substance created when the body breaks down the amino acid leucine.
+Our body forms HMB naturally when it breaks down Leucine.
 Leucine is the amino acid responsible for building and repairing muscles.

-Leucine has been proven to activate mTOR, which clever marketers have coined as “the anabolic switch.”
-That is, it moves your cells into a state of building up (anabolism) versus breaking down (catabolism).
-It’s the main ingredient in BCAA (branched-chain amino acid) supplements, and as most people agree now, the only BCAA that really seems to matter, at least in supplement form.
+Leucine activates mTOR, which clever marketers have coined as “the anabolic switch,” moving your cells into a state of building up (anabolism) versus breaking down (catabolism).
+It’s the main ingredient in BCAA (branched-chain amino acid) supplements, and as most people agree now, the only BCAA that really seems to matter for this mechanism.

 HMB is a metabolite of leucine.
 Whereas leucine’s benefits center on stimulating anabolism, HMB’s benefits center on reducing muscle protein breakdown.